Skip to main content

 • how to respond to requests from people about their rights.

-Organisations that, as a matter of fact, determine the purposes and means of processing are controllers regardless of any description of their role in a contract.
+Organisations that, as a matter of fact, determine the purposes and means of processing are controllers regardless of any description of their role in a contract or other agreement made between the parties.

 When could we be a joint controller?

-Joint controllers jointly decide the purposes and means of processing.
+Joint controllership is when two or more organisations make decisions about the purposes and means of the processing.
 Organisations are not joint controllers if they are processing the same information for different purposes.

 If your processing involves multiple organisations, you should take the time to assess and document the status of each organisation you work with covering all your personal information processing activities.